csinva/csinva.github.io/_notes/ai/search.md

 * TOC
 {:toc}
+From "Artificial Intelligence" Russel & Norvig 3rd Edition

-# Uninformed Search -- Russell & Norvig 3rd ed.
-(R&N) 3.1-3.4
+# Uninformed Search - R&N 3.1-3.4

 ### problem-solving agents

 - *goal* - 1st step
   - *problem* formulation - deciding what action and states to consider given a goal
 - *uninformed* - given no info about problem besides definition
   - an agent with several immediate options of unknown value can decide what to do first by examining future actions that lead to states of known value
 - 5 components
   1. initial state
-  2. applicable actions at teach state
+  2. actions at each state
   3. transition model
   4. goal states
   5. path cost function